Tayyab-work-engineer/Temperature_sensor/README.md

 > “Control is just this question: *How do I change something so that it behaves the way I want?”*

-This project simulates the behavior of a temperature control system using a **PID controller**.
-It models how a physical system — in this case, a temperature sensor — reacts to heating and ambient cooling over time.
+This project simulates the behaviour of a temperature control system using a **PID controller**.
+It models how a physical system — in this case, a temperature sensing heater — reacts to changes and adjusts itself to meet the desired temperature.

 ---